-If you’re just getting started with cannabis, there can be a lot to learn when it comes to figuring out the differences between the many cannabis products out there.
+If you’re just getting started with cannabis, there can be a lot to learn when it comes to figuring out the differences between the many cannabis products out there, but one of the first things you’ll want to learn is what a CBD-to-THC ratio is.

 When you walk into a dispensary or browse an online marijuana menu, you’ll often see a dizzying array of options.
 Many folks—especially those new to cannabis—don’t know where to start.
 While there are many factors to consider when selecting a cannabis product, one of the most important factors (and sometimes the most confusing factor) is the cannabidiol (CBD) to tetrahydrocannabinol (THC) ratio.

-These numerical indicators are on many cannabis products these days, but not everyone knows what they mean.
+The numerical CBD-to-THC ratio are on many cannabis products these days, but not everyone knows what they mean.
 If you find yourself confused by what these ratios are and how they’ll affect you, you aren’t alone.

 But don’t worry.
 We’ve put together a simple guide to these cannabis ratios with tips on how to find the ones that work best for you.